This product has been discontinued.

-Your expandable, ultra-high definition recording system.
+Your expandable, ultra-high definition audio interface.

-Taking full advantage of the high-speed Thunderbolt bus and ADAT Optical I/O, the PreSonus® Quantum 2 audio/MIDI interface delivers up to 22 inputs and 24 outputs, with extremely low latency.
+Taking full advantage of the high-speed Thunderbolt bus and ADAT Optical I/O, the PreSonus® Quantum 2 audio interface delivers up to 22 inputs and 24 outputs, with extremely low latency.
 Boasting superb audio quality; 24-bit, 192 kHz recording and playback; recallable XMAX microphone preamps; and the ability to expand your system as your needs grow, it’s a great choice for a wide variety of professional and semi-pro producers and electronic musicians.

 We cut the wait.

 Every design decision during Quantum 2’s engineering was made with one goal in mind: speed.
 Quantum 2 sports high-speed Thunderbolt connectivity and a no-frills, direct-to-DAW architecture, with no DSP.
 The result is our leanest, fastest, lowest-latency interface to date.

 Cutting-edge 24-bit, 192 kHz converters with 120 dB of dynamic range and a surprising amount of expandability and software control options round out the package.

 The Quantum-series proprietary Thunderbolt driver was written from the ground up to deliver ultra-low-latency performance while maximizing efficiency.
 By reducing the roundtrip latency to below 1 ms*, you can easily monitor performances—including plug-in processing—through your DAW with no performance-killing latency.
 DAW monitoring also allows you to manage your session and your musicians’ monitor mixes from a single window.
 Even at higher buffer sizes, Quantum-series interfaces deliver consistent low-latency performance.

 *192 kHz, 64 sample buffer in Studio One 3.5 on a MacBook Pro 2016, 2.7 GHz Intel Core i7 running 10.12.5